rant-lang/rant/README.md

 ### Rant is flexible

-Rant does more than generate random strings: its behavior is infinitely configurable for a wide range of use cases ranging from natural language generation to simple code templating.
+Rant does more than randomization: its behavior is infinitely configurable for a wide range of use cases ranging from natural language generation to simple code templating.
 What you do with it is up to you!

 Need to work with structured data rather than just strings?
 No problem.
 Rant offers a fully-featured object model including common primitives like numbers and booleans as well as collection types like maps and lists.